18F/handbook/_pages/about-us/teams/OA-operational-guidance/internal-controls-for-software-procurement.md

 |**SUBJECT:**|Standard Operating Procedure (SOP) for GSA TTS OA Internal Controls for Software Procurement|

 <br>
+*FAS TTS OA aims to redefine the culture of government acquisition of information technology by bringing agile practices to government procurement and related service level policy.
+One of the principles of agile is to embrace change in a way that promotes continuous improvement.
+In keeping with this principle, this SOP is subject to change to keep TTS procurement practices current, applicable and in compliance at the Federal, Agency and Service levels.
+TTS OA will accomplish this by soliciting feedback in quarterly iterations and updating this SOP accordingly.*

 **1.0 Purpose:** The purpose of SOP TC-18-CS2-001 is to establish internal controls for the procurement of software to support sound fiscal, business and operational practices that align with federal and GSA information technology policies.

 **2.0 Applicability:** This SOP applies to all software, which includes both Software-as-a-Service (SaaS) and locally installed software, procured by TTS purchase card holders or warranted Contracting Officers in support of TTS operations.